How to Build a Shower Niche (DIY Tutorial)

 Common Mistakes When Building a Shower Niche

-• Skipping the bottom pitch so water pools instead of draining
+• Skipping the bottom pitch so water pools instead of draining.
+This is the single biggest cause of mildew in DIY niches.

-• Not fully waterproofing inside the niche and seam areas
+• Not fully waterproofing inside the niche and the seam areas.
+One missed corner is all it takes.

-• Forgetting to plan niche size around your tile pattern
+• Forgetting to plan niche size around the tile pattern, which leaves you with awkward sliver tiles.

-• Building on an exterior wall in a cold climate without proper insulation + waterproofing
+• Building on an exterior wall in a cold climate without proper insulation and waterproofing.
+Recipe for condensation problems.

 Can You Add a Shower Niche to an Existing Tiled Shower?

-This tutorial shows how to build a shower niche when the walls are open and you’re already in the middle of a remodel.
-Adding a niche to an existing tiled shower is a more advanced project because it involves cutting tile, backer board, and sometimes adjusting plumbing or insulation.
+This tutorial shows how to build a shower niche when the walls are open and you’re in the middle of a remodel.
+Adding a built-in shower niche to an existing tiled shower is a more advanced project because it involves cutting tile, backer board, and sometimes adjusting plumbing or insulation behind the wall.

 In many cases, it’s safer to:

-• Install a surface-mounted corner shelf if you’re not ready to open up the wall, or
+• Install a surface-mounted corner shelf if you’re not ready to open up the wall

-If you’re currently planning a remodel with the studs open, that’s the best time to build a niche-before any new cement board or tile goes up.
+If you’re currently planning a remodel with the studs open, that’s the best time to build a niche.
+Adding it before any new cement board or tile goes up costs a fraction of what it does retrofit.

 Walk-in shower with gold fixtures, arched shower niche, and light gray wall tile for a modern, elevated bathroom look.

-📌 Pinterest: Save This Shower Niche Tutorial for Later
+📌 Pin This Shower Niche Tutorial for Later

 FAQ: How to Build a Shower Niche